Pittheus: Misfortune of Hippolytus

 Pittheus also appeared in the myth about Hippolytos, son of Theseus and thus Pittheus's great-grandson.
 When Theseus, now king of Athens, married Phaedra, he sent Hippolytos to the house of Pittheus, who became his pupil and raised him as heir to the Troezen throne.Pausanias.
 Description of Greece, 1.22.2; Euripides.
 Hippolytus, 11; Diodorus Siculus.
 However, Hippolytos later got killed by Poseidon when his father was led to believe he violated Phaedra and caused her to commit suicide.

-Pittheus' tomb and the chair on which he had sat in judgment were shown at Troezene down to a late time.
+Pittheus's tomb and the chair on which he had sat in judgment were shown at Troezene down to a late time.